Study in Australia

 Australia Education System & Study Levels

-Australia offers globally recognised education pathways through diplomas, bachelorβs, masterβs, and doctoral programs with strong academic quality and industry relevance.
+The Australia education system offers globally recognised qualifications across diplomas, bachelorβs, masterβs, and research programs with strong academic quality, industry relevance, and post-study work opportunities.

 π Overview

-Diploma and certificate programs in Australia are skill-based and industry-focused, offered by TAFEs, colleges, and pathway providers linked to universities.
+Diploma and certificate programs in Australia are practical and industry-focused, offered by TAFE institutes, colleges, and university pathway providers.

 β± Duration

-6 months to 2 years depending on qualification level.
+6 months to 2 years depending on course level and qualification.

 π Eligibility

-Completion of Year 12 or equivalent with required English language proficiency.
+Completion of Year 12 or equivalent with required academic and English scores.

 πΌ Career Scope